timmckague/timandvictoria/src/pages/blog/2019-02-11-run-down-up-and-over-the-rio-douro.md

 ![Run route up the Douro River](/img/up_the_douro.png "Run route up the Douro River")

 Looking West at the many bridges that span the Douro River.
+There are six bridges over 5.5km of river bank!

 ![Looking West over the Douro River](/img/blog_run_porto-16x9-4271.jpg "Looking West over the Douro River")